China aircraft carrier capabilities tested on latest mission

-BEIJING (AP) — China’s sole aircraft carrier has returned home following a three-week cruise during which its combat capabilities were closely scrutinized.
+BEIJING (AP) — China’s sole aircraft carrier has returned home following a far-ranging three-week training mission during which its combat capabilities were closely scrutinized and speculation soared over what future role the flat-top will play amid China’s growing military ambitions.

-The Defense Ministry says the 60,000-ton Liaoning sailed in to the eastern port of Qingdao on Friday along with its battle group.
+The Defense Ministry said the 60,000-ton Liaoning sailed in to the eastern port of Qingdao on Friday along with its battle group that includes destroyers, frigates, a supply ship and anti-submarine craft.

-The ministry quoted its commander, Rear Adm.
-Chen Yueqi, as saying the drill simulated real combat as closely as possible and achieved all targets set for it.
-China commissioned the carrier in 2012 and declared it combat ready in November.
+The ministry quoted the group’s commander, Rear Adm.
+Chen Yueqi, as saying the drill simulated real combat as closely as possible and “achieved all targets set for it.”
+China commissioned the carrier in 2012 and declared it combat ready in November, shortly after which it launched its first live-fire exercises.

-Originally described as a test platform, the carrier is considerably smaller than the 100.000-ton U.S. Nimitz-class carriers.
+The cruise that began on Christmas Day took it through the Miyako Strait, south of Okinawa, Japan, and then the Bashi Channel separating Taiwan from the Philippines as it entered the disputed South China Sea that China claims virtually in its entirety.

 Most Read Stories